The Ex (2006 film): Plot

 Living in Manhattan, Tom is a cook who has difficulty keeping a steady job.
 His wife, Sofia, is an attorney.
 When their first child is born, they agree that she will be a full-time mom and he will work hard to get promoted.

 When Tom gets fired after defending his friend Paco, he takes a job in Ohio working at the ad agency where his father-in-law is the assistant director.
 Assigned to report to Chip, who is a strict and hard-working paraplegic and Sofia's ex-boyfriend from high school.
 Chip is still obsessed with her, so he conspires to make Tom's work life miserable.
 As Tom's frustrations mount, he seems to sway Sofia to his side.

 Tom begins to suspect that Chip isn't handicapped at all and goes through his desk.
 He finds a photo of him playing tennis and rushes to his in-laws' house to see his wife and show her the picture.
 He finds Chip having dinner with Sofia and her parents and holding his child.
 Tom tries to prove that Chip isn't actually paralyzed by dragging him up a flight of stairs and then throws him, expecting him to stand up to prevent falling.

 Chip doesn't stand up (the photo actually being his late twin brother) and Tom is humiliated in front of his family.
 Later, he confronts and attacks him, where Chip reveals that he really can walk, but can't fight outside of his chair.
 Sitting back down, Chip beats him severely, and then to Tom's increasing rage, reveals that he plans to have sex with Sofia again.

-When Chip gets a call from ad agency boss in Barcelona asking him to move to Spain and become the agency's creative director, he asks Sofia to come with him.
+When Chip gets a call from an ad agency boss in Barcelona asking him to move to Spain and become the agency's creative director, he asks Sofia to come with him.
 Tom pleads with her to believe him that Chip has been faking paralysis.
 When she rejects Chip, he angrily tells his new "boss" he'll only need one ticket - as it's revealed that it's Paco on the other end of the phone call.
 Chip tells Sofia he "faked his orgasm" before getting out of his chair and storming out.
 Continuing to mock the couple, Chip is hit by a bus.

 Tom and Sofia have moved out of Ohio and her dad is helping him start his own ad business.
 Now, the couple have switched positions, Tom becoming a stay-at-home dad while Sofia becomes a full-time lawyer again.
 During the credits Chip is shown in Barcelona in a wheelchair with two broken legs, only now the passive-aggressive routine that worked so well for him when faking paraplegia in Ohio is ignored in Spain.
 Still insisting he works there, Chip is tossed out of the ad company, and later on Tom's friend sees him on TV in the middle of the running of the bulls.